 “For me, I don’t take much call after-hours for the emergency room, just for my own practice which is not much,” Peng explained.
 “I start my day at 8 am and end at 5 pm, seeing on average 25 to 30 patients a day.
 Then I go home at a normal time to see my family.”

 Now is a great time to begin the path to becoming a Podiatrist!
 Why?
-Between 2016 and 2026, this occupation is projected to grow an additional 10 percent.
+Over the next decade, this occupation is projected to grow an additional 6 percent.
 This growth can largely be attributed to an aging baby boomer population, who will encounter a greater number of mobility and foot-related problems.
 Other chronic conditions like obesity and diabetes are also increasing the demand for podiatry.

 The majority of Podiatrists are employed by health practitioners offices, but also through other Physicians, federal and state governments, or local and private hospitals.
 As previously discussed, being self-employed and owning and operating one’s own practice is also an option for Podiatrists.
 States with the highest employment level in this occupation are New York, Florida, California, Ohio and Texas.